tejasbg19/India_riscV_SoC_tapeout_week1/Day-01/Day-01.md

 ## Steps to Synthesize a Verilog File in Yosys

-  The typical flow for synthesizing an RTL Verilog design using Yosys is as follows:
+  The typical flow for synthesizing an RTL Verilog design after invoking Yosys is as follows:

   1. **Read the standard cell library (.lib)**
      This allows Yosys to know the timing, area, and functionality of the available cells.